kataras/build-a-better-web-together/render_templates.md

 Iris gives you the freedom to render templates through  [html/template](https://golang.org/pkg/html/template), Django-syntax package [flosch/pongo2](https://github.com/flosch/pongo2)  or raw Markdown, via **config.Iris.Render.Template = config.Template{} / iris.Config().Render.Template = config.Template{}**.

-> All template engine's  result  minified automatically for you but you can change this behavior via iris.Config().Render.Template.Minify = false

 - `HTMLTemplate` is the html/template
 -  `Pongo` is the flosch/pongo2